benjamin-heasly/pyramid/docs/psychopy-demo/README.md

 # Analyzing Trials File in Matlab

 Once you've generated a trial file above, you can do some analysis.
-Hopefully the trial structure and consistent data model of Pyramid trial files will make analysis easier and more fun!
+Hopefully the trial structure and consistent data model of Pyramid will make analysis easier and more fun!

 Here's an example of how to load a trial file in Matlab and create a behavior plot.
 See the Matlab script [plot_hello_pyramid.m](./plot_hello_pyramid.m) here in this folder.